LuaMobile/octopus/README.md

 * LuaSocket 2.0.2+

-# How to start/stop Ladle web server
+# How to start/stop Octopus web server

 ## Start

 1. Open up a shell prompt
-2. Navigate to directory containing ladle.lua
+2. Navigate to directory containing octopus.lua
 3. Run "webs" script

-Make sure that the Lua intepreter is in your PATH or you will have to type the full path to the Lua interpeter e.g. /path/to/lua ladle.lua
+Make sure that the Lua intepreter is in your PATH or you will have to type the full path to the Lua interpeter e.g. /path/to/lua octopus.lua

 The server runs by default on port 80 and can be accessed in a web browser with http://localhost